 - Identify reliable people you can hire – you may not need permanent employees.
 Identify some people you can mobilize when you need them on a particular day of work and that will be okay.

 Acquire the relevant licenses as follows:

 - County Council Single Business Permit – this costs about Ksh.5,000 – Ksh.10,000 per year depending on your county.
-Enquire there as you get the permit from the town zoning department the practicality and how you can go about garbage collection in the area you intent to.
+Enquire there as you get the permit from the town zoning department on the practicality and how you can go about garbage collection in the area you intend to.

 - NEMA License – National Environmental Management Authority will need to issue you a Garbage Collector’s License and to do so, you may be required to show the logbook to the truck you will be using which should be enclosed.